How to Stay Safe When Claiming ZK Airdrop

 With real airdrops, you rarely need to rush.

-For example, the timeframe for claiming the ZK token claim is from June 17th until January by January 3rd, 2025.
+For example, the timeframe for claiming the ZK token claim is from June 17th until January 3rd, 2025.

 If you want to sell your tokens, you might get a better price in the first hour, but bots will be faster anyway.